tinygo-org/tinygo-site/content/docs/reference/microcontrollers/xiao-rp2040.md

 TinyGo has support for the RP2040's on-board Programmable Input/Output (PIO) block.

-For more informantion, see [https://github.com/tinygo-org/pio](https://github.com/tinygo-org/pio)
+For more information, see [https://github.com/tinygo-org/pio](https://github.com/tinygo-org/pio)